 Counterparty Credit Risk for Northern Trust primarily arises from OTC currency and interest rate derivatives and from indemnified securities lending transactions, which in turn are derived from a variety of funding, treasury, trading and custody-related activities.
-Credit exposure to counterparties is managed by use of a framework for setting limits by product type and exposure tenor.
+Credit exposure to counterparties is managed by use of a framework that considers both size and creditworthiness for setting limits by product type and exposure tenor.